txssu/waikapaste/README.md

 [wpaste.cyou](https://wpaste.cyou) is a service for easy share your code with others.
 Just send code and share link.

 [Source](https://github.com/waika28/wpaste.cyou)

+**WARNING: DO NOT USE IMPORTANT PASSWORDS AND DO NOT UPLOAD IMPORTANT FILES ONLY WITH SERVER PASSWORD.
+IT IS NOT SECURE.**

 ## Using

 1. `cat file.txt | curl -F 'f=<-' wpaste.cyou`